FiddlyDigital/fiddlydigital.github.io/_posts/2017-05-29-my-tech-tree.markdown

 #### Explanation

-This isn't an exhaustive list - I certainly do much more than this! e.g. Salesforce/Apec Development, Web Sockets, WebAPI, use other JS Libs, etc..
+This isn't an exhaustive list - I certainly do much more than this! e.g. Salesforce VisualForce/Apex Development, WebRTC, WebAPI, Python, Other JS Libs, etc..
 However it does represent what I use the majority of the time.

-While the tech I use may not be exactly cutting edge - they're all mature solutions and have been battle-tested over many years.
+While the tech I use may not be *exactly* cutting edge - they're all mature solutions and have been battle-tested over many years.
 I can put my confidence in these technologies and I have more than enough familiarity in them to know where to apply each tool in the correct situation.

 I regularly review tech blogs, news and subreddits to learn about / discuss new tools, so it's not often that I fall into ['Everything looks like a nail' syndrome][LawOftheInstrument]!

 The Model I have above helps me zero-in on what new technologies are (and are not!) suitable to integrate into my skillset and what can help me solve the types of problems that I'm tasked with solving.

 ### Summary